rlouf/blog/content/post/meet_birdland.md

 ---

-This post is a long overdue post on a recommendation algorithm that I developed and implemented with colleagues in my previous job:
+This post is a long overdue post on a recommendation algorithm that I developed and implemented with Etienne Duschene in my previous job:
 [Birdland](https://github.com/rlouf/birdland) (checkout the code on Github).
 I will explain the meat of the algorithm and what you can do with it.
 And most importantly, how we got there.